ADVANTICS/documentation/products/shared-charge-controllers/charger-can-interfaces/can_v2.md

 Periodic message reporting the current status of the controller.
 This message is sent all the time as soon as the application on the controller is running.

+!!! important
-IMPORTANT: Power modules should implement a timeout on the reception of this message.
+    Power modules should implement a timeout on the reception of this message.
     If the controller does not send this message within 200 ms, then power modules should consider the controller to be in a defective state and stop any power function as soon as possible.

 ### Payload